 Assembling the pancakes

-- Place duck meat, some skin, a sliver of spring onion, a piece of cucumber, some fresh coriander leaves and some gluten-free Hoisin sauce on each pancake.
+- Place duck meat, some skin, a sliver of spring onion, a piece of cucumber, several fresh coriander leaves, some gluten-free Hoisin sauce on each pancake and a couple of optional fresh chilli slices.
 Fold or roll up each one and eat using your hands.
-Provide some finger bowls and napkins to clean hands.
+Provide plenty of finger bowls and napkins.

 - Peking duck keeps for 2 days chilled